 Generally speaking, all self-employed business owners will need at least a personal tax file number and business number to get started.
 You will then need to identify what other registrations are necessary for your business, whether it’s a business name, industry specific registrations or tax related.
 Follow the government guide to find the registrations applicable to your business.

-If you found this article helpful, check out other relevant articles like 5 tools to help you start your freelance business at the QuickBooks Resource Centre.
+If you found this article helpful, check out other relevant articles like 5 tools to help you start your freelance business or you can also try QuickBooks for self-employed businesses.

 Related Articles